tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

-**Old way:** Use Drush (or download) updates to modules and/or core as needed, then commit it all as a giant changeset (or, if you're crazy like me, spend more time spliting it up).
+**Old way:** Use Drush (or download) updates to modules and/or core as needed, then commit it all as a giant changeset (or, if you're crazy like me, spend more time splitting it up).

-**New way:** Adjust the `drush.make` file as needed with the newest or preferred version of the module you're using; then `build` and deploy.
+**New way:** Adjust the `drush.make` file as needed with the newest or preferred version of the module you're using, then `build` and deploy.
 This makes changes very visible, yet also quite simple:

 - You can `git blame` the `drush.make` file to figure out exactly when which